44 Flying Fast – Supersonic & Hypersonic Flight

 the minus sign denoting a nose-down moment.

-Physics of Supersonic Wings
+Supersonic Finite Wings

-After the work of Betz and Busemann before WW2, Robert T. Jones at NACA Langley was the first to develop an aerodynamic theory for supersonic delta wings, his work “Wing Plan Forms for High-Speed Flight” being published as NACA TR-863 in 1947.
+After the work of Betz and Busemann before WWII, Robert T. Jones at NACA Langley developed an aerodynamic theory for supersonic delta wings, his work “Wing Plan Forms for High-Speed Flight” being published as NACA TR-863 in 1947.
 His approach combined the theory of thin supersonic airfoils with highly swept delta wings.
 This wing design became the basis for the first generation of supersonic delta-wing airplanes.
-Subsequently, several different supersonic airplane prototypes were built and flown by American and British manufacturers.
-However, such airplanes did not always have good handling qualities.
-As a result, there were many mishaps with the first generation of supersonic airplanes, including stall/spin events and other departures from controlled flight, often resulting in fatal crashes.

 Mach Angle

 As an airplane flies faster and approaches Mach 1, pressure disturbances produced by the airplane begin to merge, and a strong compression wave forms in front of the airplane.
 As the airplane becomes supersonic, this wave becomes a single wavefront called a shock wave.
-In three dimensions, this shock wave is a shock cone called a Mach cone, which extends back from the nose of the airplane, as shown in the schematic below.
+In three dimensions, this shock wave is called a Mach cone, which extends back from the nose of the airplane, as shown in the schematic below.

 (11) \begin{equation*} \mu = \sin^{-1} \left( \frac{1}{M_{\infty}} \right) \end{equation*}